 What do you do when your dog of age 16 passes away?
 Do you get another one right away?
 Is that taking the memory away from the other dog?
 What to do.

 My little toy poodle died in November 2008 of old age (16 years) – it was a truly distressing time.
-I was adamant with my husband “no more dogs”, and then thought, there… could be a dog out there waiting to be adopted.
+I was adamant with my husband “no more dogs”, and then thought, hmm… could there be a dog out there waiting to be rescued or adopted?

 Emma scurried to the door to greet my mom and me, then rapidly ran back to her doggie bed.
 She was ever so adorable, yet looked ever so frightened also.
 But what was I to expect, I knew there could be problems – Emma was rescued from a Puppy Mill.
 I shed tears while hearing of Emma’s past, or what they knew of it.

-I adopted Emma with no question, but still in the back of my mind thinking “am I taking on too much?”
-But no, my mind was made up to adopt a dog and not go through a breeder, plus this was my mission, to give her a permanent home instead of the horrid prison where she spent all of her life and survived for her whole 6 years.
+I adopted Emma with no question, yet still pondering “am I taking on too much?”
+But no, my mind was made up.
+Adopt a dog and NO breeder, plus this was my mission, to give her a permanent home instead of the horrid prison where she spent all of her life and survived for her whole 6 years.
 I wanted her to experience a soft bed, toys, her own dog dish, someone speaking lovingly to her, giving her hugs and showing care and love.

-I truly made the right choice and I am lucky to have her, right Emma?
-Woof.
-Woof
+I truly made the right choice with this fantastic dog and I am lucky to have her, right Emma?
+Whoof.
+Whoof